 The process of collecting information for job analysis has to be very thorough and completed with accurate research.
 Some methods which can be used to collect job related information is given below:

-1. Observation: Attributes like workplace environment, physical activities, techniques & skills required etc can all be covered by simply observing existing or similar jobs
+Attributes like workplace environment, physical activities, techniques & skills required etc. can all be covered by simply observing existing or similar jobs

-2. Interview: Interviewing employees helps in understanding the challenges, difficulties, emotional requirements, complications, deliverables etc
+Interviewing employees helps in understanding the challenges, difficulties, emotional requirements, complications, deliverables etc.

-3. Questionnaire: Questionnaires helps in obtaining large volumes of data and this data can be quantified & analysed to understand the job requirements in a much better way
+Questionnaires helps in obtaining large volumes of data and this data can be quantified & analyzed to understand the job requirements in a much better way

 Difference between Job Description and Job Specification